PlotPyStack/PlotPy/doc/dev/guiqwt_to_plotpy.rst

 You can now use the :py:class:`.MaskedXYImageItem` to apply masks to XYImageItems (only ImageItems where previously maskable with the class :py:class:`.MaskedImageItem`.

-You can use the convenience methods :py:meth:`.PlotItemBuilder.maskedxyimage` to help you build such items.
+You can use the convenience methods :py:meth:`.PlotBuilder.maskedxyimage` to help you build such items.

 See demo script `tests/gui/test_image_masked_xy.py`.

-New options added to item builder
+New options added to plot builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The ``PlotItemBuilder`` factory class has been renamed to :py:class:`.PlotBuilder`,
+because it provides not only methods for creating plot items, but also methods
+for creating ready-to-use plots.

+New methods for creating ready-to-use plots have been added to the class:

+* :py:meth:`.PlotBuilder.widget`
+* :py:meth:`.PlotBuilder.dialog`
+* :py:meth:`.PlotBuilder.window`

-The method :py:meth:`.PlotItemBuilder.contours` has been added, in order to create
+The method :py:meth:`.PlotBuilder.contours` has been added, in order to create
 contour curves.
 It returns a list of :py:class:`plotpy.items.ContourItem` objects.

 See demo script `tests/gui/test_contour.py`.

 The new keyword parameter ``alpha_function`` has been added to the methods
-:py:meth:`.PlotItemBuilder.image`, :py:meth:`.PlotItemBuilder.xyimage`,
-:py:meth:`.PlotItemBuilder.maskedimage`, :py:meth:`.PlotItemBuilder.maskedxyimage`,
+:py:meth:`.PlotBuilder.image`, :py:meth:`.PlotBuilder.xyimage`,
+:py:meth:`.PlotBuilder.maskedimage`, :py:meth:`.PlotBuilder.maskedxyimage`,
-:py:meth:`.PlotItemBuilder.trimage`, :py:meth:`.PlotItemBuilder.rgbimage`, and
+:py:meth:`.PlotBuilder.trimage`, :py:meth:`.PlotBuilder.rgbimage`, and
-:py:meth:`.PlotItemBuilder.quadgrid`.
+:py:meth:`.PlotBuilder.quadgrid`.
 It allows to specify a function to
 compute the alpha channel of the image from the data values.
 The supported
 functions are: